ryan-albelda/Ralbelda_CMU_12707_HW/README.md

 # Ralbelda_CMU_12707_HW
+Homeworks created by Ryan Albelda.
-Created Homeworks for CMUs Special Topics AI Engineering and Policy for Climate Mitigation and Resilience
+Homeworks for Carnegie Mellon University's Special Topics AI Engineering and Policy for Climate Mitigation and Resilience.
+Spring 2025.